 Why Visit Vancouver?

-Vancouver stuns as one of the world's most naturally beautiful cities where glass skyscrapers rise against North Shore mountains mere minutes away, cyclists and rollerbladers circle Stanley Park's 10km seawall beneath towering Douglas firs, and Pacific Ocean beaches let urbanites swim, kayak, and watch sunset over Vancouver Island from downtown neighborhoods.
-This West Coast gem (about 660,000 in the city and 2.64 million in the metro area) consistently ranks among the world's most livable cities—mild year-round climate (rarely below 0°C), outdoor recreation access from city center, and a majority-minority metro where over half the population are members of visible-minority groups, and one of the most 'Asian' big cities outside Asia by share, create progressive, health-conscious culture.
-Stanley Park anchors Vancouver's identity—1,000-acre urban forest larger than NYC's Central Park features the seawall path, totem poles at Brockton Point, beaches hidden in forest clearings, and Prospect Point lookouts over Lions Gate Bridge.
+Vancouver stuns as one of the world's most spectacularly naturally beautiful cities where gleaming glass skyscrapers rise dramatically against snow-capped North Shore mountains mere minutes away, cyclists and rollerbladers endlessly circle Stanley Park's beloved 10-kilometer seawall beneath towering ancient Douglas fir trees, and Pacific Ocean beaches let urbanites swim, kayak, and watch spectacular sunsets over distant Vancouver Island from downtown neighborhoods.
+This remarkably scenic West Coast gem (pop. approximately 660,000 city, 2.64 million metro area) consistently ranks among the world's most livable cities in global surveys—exceptionally mild year-round climate (winters cool and wet rather than brutally cold, with daytime highs often 5-8°C and nights occasionally dipping below freezing), immediate outdoor recreation access from city center, majority-minority metro where over half the population comprises visible-minority groups making it one of North America's most Asian cities outside Asia by demographic share, and progressive health-conscious culture obsessing over organic food, yoga, and outdoor sports.

 What to Do